unoplatform/uno/doc/articles/faq.md

 Yet, being able to master all these frameworks at once is a particularly difficult task, because of the amount of platform-specific knowledge required to master each platform.
 Most of the time it boils down to different teams developing the same application multiple times, with each requiring a full development cycle.
 With Xamarin, C# comes to all these platforms; however, it only provides transparent translations of the UI frameworks available for iOS and Android.
 Most non-UI code can be shared, but when it comes to the UI, almost nothing can be shared.
 To avoid having to learn the UI-layout techniques and approaches for each platform, Uno.UI mimics the Windows XAML approach of defining UI and layouts.
 This translates into the ability to share styles, layouts, and data-bindings while retaining the ability to mix XAML-style and native layouts.
 For instance, a StackPanel can easily contain a RelativeLayout on Android, or a MKMapView on iOS.
-Uno.UI provides the ability for developers to reuse known layout and coding techniques on all platforms, resulting in a gain of overall productivity when creating UI-rich applications.
+Uno.UI provides the ability for developers to reuse known layouts and coding techniques on all platforms, resulting in a gain of overall productivity when creating UI-rich applications.

 ## Who makes Uno Platform?
-Uno Platform was created by Team nventive over the past 4 years.
+Uno Platform was developed by Team nventive over the past 4 years.

 ## What makes Uno Platform unique?
 The Uno Platform is the only implementation of the UWP API that runs across iOS, Android and WebAssembly.